Providence Falls

 Above Average

 Pretty good.
-Julie Gonzalo was charming and funny and I liked that they incorporated her Latino heritage into the character.
+Julie Gonzalo was charming and funny and I liked that they incorporated her Latina heritage into the character.
 I usually appreciate it when there is more going on than just the love story, and this one brought in her professional life and challenges.
 I like the tension with her coworker trying to steal her client when she got stuck in Alaska.
 A Sweet love story and I was actually a little moved at one point.

-Rating: 3.5 out of 5.
+Rating: 7 out of 10.

 November 2, 2020